harvinderkaur02/Personl-To-Do-List-Application/README.md

  # Personal To-Do List Application

- # overview:
 This project is a Personal To-Do List Application built using Python and the Tkinter library for the graphical user interface (GUI).
 It allows users to manage their tasks by adding, viewing, marking as completed, and deleting tasks.
 The application supports task categorization (e.g., Work, Personal, Urgent) and saves tasks locally in a tasks.json file, enabling persistence between sessions.

  # Features :